primadi/lokstra/docs_from_source/server.md

 - Use `NewApp` on the server when you want a convenient way to create & attach apps.
 - If multiple apps share `addr`, the server **merges** them automatically; you need to start only once.
 - Keep module registration at the server/bootstrap level using `RegisterModule`, or rely on YAML `modules` so the loader calls `Module.Register(...)` for you.
-- Prefer `StartAndWaitForShutdown` in production to handle OS signals cleanly.
+- Prefer `StartWithGracefulShutdown` in production to handle OS signals cleanly.